Infographic on 10 Reasons Why Internet Startups Fail

 There are many ways to do this, such as forums, blogging communities and on social networking sites.

-The main way I have chosen to socialize with others in my niche is with the CommentLuv plugin.
+The main way I have chosen to socialize with others in my niche is in the Power Affiliate Club (PAC).

 The most basic branding is your own domain name (covered above).
 Beyond that you will probably want to establish a consistent presence on Social Networking sites to build yourself a community.